 In this chapter you will:

-- Learn that the sound of the English “z” does not exist in Spanish.
+- Learn the features of the “l” in English and Spanish.

 It is important that you understand what you have learned in this section.
 Please take this quiz before continuing with this chapter.

 Discrimination exercise.
 Learning to identify sounds in Spanish is an important part of improving your pronunciation.
-Please listen to the following recording and indicate whether the speaker is using Latin American or peninsular (Spain) pronunciation.
+Please listen to the following recording and indicate whether the speaker is using an English or a Spanish /l/.